RichardJayTea/Robotics-Operating-System/README.md

 # Robotics-Operating-System

-This is a closed proprietary project and I will reframe from releasing the source code of the main components involved in this development.
+This is a closed proprietary project and I will refrain from releasing the source code of the main components involved in this development.

 The launch.cpp file is coded to create 3 child processes that consist of the main components needed for the system to run properly.